Mediator – Arbitrator – Internal Investigator

 While on the Bench, Gary was appointed by the Missouri Supreme Court as a member of the Missouri Sentencing Advisory Commission.
 The Governor appointed him Chair.

 After retirement, Gary served as a Senior Judge accepting assignments from the Supreme Court.
 When his son, Josh, opened his own firm, OxenhandlerLaw, Gary resigned his Senior Judge status so as to join Josh as Of Counsel with OxenhandlerLaw.
-Gary currently serves as a member of the Missouri Supreme Court Committee on Racial and Ethnic Fairness and the Criminal Law Task Force, both appointments being made by the Missouri Supreme Court.
+Gary currently serves as a member of the Missouri Supreme Court Committee on Racial and Ethnic Fairness and the Supreme Court’s Work Group on Systemic Racism in the Courts.

 During the course of his practice, Gary served as lead counsel in several civil rights cases involving multiple defendants.